AnkushMalaker/Friend/docs/docs/developer/backend/localization-plan.md

 # Omi Backend Localization Plan

 This document outlines a strategy for replacing cloud-based services in the Omi backend with local or open-source alternatives.
 The goal is to create a more self-hosted, privacy-focused version of the Omi backend that can run entirely on your own infrastructure.
+The priority is to get to a fully local quick deploy setup ASAP.

 ## Overview of Dependencies